manueltonneau/covid-berts/README.md

 - Using English `bert_base_cased` default vocabulary
 - Using whole-word masking
 - Pretrained on a preprocessed version of the CORD-19 dataset including titles, abstract and body text (approx. 1.5GB)
-- The model was trained for X hours on one TPU v3-8.
 - Tensorboard link
 - Training parameters:
   - `train_batch_size`: 512